-Lina Valencia is originally from Colombia, where she lived for 25 years before moving to the United States to start her PhD.
-She is currently a PhD candidate at the University of Texas at Austin.
-She is interested in understanding how land use changes influence movement and dispersal patterns in primates to assist decision-making for conservation management of endangered species in Colombia.
-Lina’s current research focuses on using genomic tools and GIS to investigate how cattle ranching influences the dispersal of Silvery-brown Tamarin, an endemic/endangered primate from Colombia in order to design effective habitat corridors.
+Lina lived in Colombia for 25 years before moving to the United States to start her PhD.
+Her research evaluated how land use changes influence movement and dispersal patterns of primates to assist decision-making for conservation management of endangered species in Colombia.
+She used genomic tools and GIS to investigate how cattle ranching influences the dispersal of the Silvery-brown Tamarin, an endemic/endangered primate from Colombia, in order to design effective habitat corridors.

-More recently, parallel to her PhD research, Lina has developed a conservation project to promote Silvery-brown Tamarin population recovery and survival in degraded habitats in the Municipality of Norcasia, Colombia, through habitat conservation and community involvement.
+In addition, Lina developed a conservation project to promote Silvery-brown Tamarin population recovery and survival in degraded habitats in the Municipality of Norcasia, Colombia, through habitat conservation and community involvement.
 There she has collaborated to build new scientific knowledge about the viability of tamarin populations in highly degraded habitats due to cattle ranching, and raised stakeholders’ awareness and understanding of the species’ importance.
-She has worked closely with community members to increase understanding of the threats and degree of endemicity of tamarins, its role in the ecosystem and in the community’s livelihoods, and instilled a sense of pride and ownership in the community regarding the tamarin.
+She has worked closely with community members to increase understanding of the threats and degree of endemicity of tamarins, the species’ role in the ecosystem and in the community’s livelihoods, and instilled a sense of pride and ownership in the community of the tamarin.
 She has also worked with cattle ranchers to assess the viability of alternative cattle ranching practices to implement silvopastures in their farms and promote biodiversity conservation.
-The project now has partnership with the environmental state corporation and the association of Colombian zoos to evaluate and improve current conservation plans for the species.
+The project now partners with the environmental state corporation and the association of Colombian zoos to evaluate and improve current conservation plans for the species.

-- MA Anthropology, University of Texas at Austin.
+- Ph.D.
+Biological Anthropology, University of Texas at Austin.

-- PhD Candidate Anthropology, University of Texas at Austin.
+- M.A.
+Anthropology, University of Texas at Austin.